Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Moltrasio has a wide range of accommodations options.
 One of the perks of being less overcrowded with tourists, the average bed and breakfast or small hotel here tends to be much more reasonably priced.

 mid-range ($$): Grand Hotel Imperiale Resort & SPA This 4-star hotel is located in Moltrasio, 55km from the Fiera di Milano Exhibition Centre.
-It has a outdoor pool in summer, free wifi, car parking, and on-site restaurant and a wellness centre.
 The lassic Italian cuisine can be serve at its lakeside restaurant.
 There is a public lido and beach area in front of the hotel.

 budget ($): Hotel Posta Located in the quiet village of Moltrasi, this 3-star hotel is also close the dock for boat trips around the lake.
 Guest can try Mediterranean cuisine and wine at its lakeside restaurant.